devopsdays/devopsdays-web/content/events/2018-washington-dc/sponsor.md

 The following chart outlines our sponsorship packages.
 Drop us an email at {{< email_organizers >}} If you have questions or are interested in sponsoring.

+## Sponsor FAQ

+Are you or your organization sponsoring DevOpsDays DC 2018?
+Please check-out our [Sponsor FAQ](https://docs.google.com/document/d/1YD8htWFWVJw6c4VA2q8hIY9M3yvAFFN5vbc2Cxvrf9M/edit?usp=sharing) for the latest information you will need as you make your preparations for the event.

 **Setup And Teardown:** Sponsors will have access to set up booths from 3-5pm on Tuesday, June 5 and 7-8am on Wednesday, June 6.
 Sponsors are asked to have their booths torn down by 3pm on Thursday, June 7.